 Chief Creative Consultant

 His unique background made him the ideal choice to be the on-air talent (and later de facto co-director) for Kleenex’s award-winning Let It Out™ campaign, in which he was featured as the “Good Listener,” touring the country for a full year interviewing over 800 people on topics ranging from Mother's Day and love, to loss and domestic abuse.
 As creative consultant for the American Foundation for Suicide Prevention, he oversaw the development of diverse media with Joanne L. Harpel for their public affairs, programmatic, and development departments, including promos, TV and radio PSA's that helped raise over $9 million in 300 markets nationwide and educational programs that were shown in 300 cities on six continents world-wide.
-He is currently developing a program to provide Sensitivity training in the workplace with Jeff Pollack of Mintz and Gold, LLP.
+He also developed Goodbye Harassment, an online program providing sensitivity training in the workplace in collaboration with Jeff Pollack, Esq. of Mintz and Gold, LLP.